Nijgadh International Airport

-The Kathmandu–Terai Expressway is being constructed by Nepali Army to help connect the proposed airport and Kathmandu.
+The 72.5 km long Kathmandu–Terai Madhesh Expressway is being constructed by Nepali Army to help connect the proposed airport and Kathmandu.

 Supreme Court of Nepal halted the construction of project on 6 December 2019 due to an improper environmental impact assessment (EIA).
-On 26 March 2022, the court gave final verdict that quashed all the decisions of the government to build the Nijgadh airport.
+On 26 March 2022, the court gave final verdict that halted all the decisions of the government to build the Nijgadh airport, currently this project is kept on hold until decision made by the parliament after reassessing it, meanwhile connecting expressway to the airport is under construction as of 2025.

 Location

-The airport perimeter covers 80 km2 (8000 hectares) of land, mostly in Kolhabi Municipality, and partially in Gadhimai Municipality, Haraiya V.D.C., Kakadi V.D.C., Karaiya V.D.C. and Sapahi V.D.C. of Bara District, Province No. 2, Nepal.
+The airport perimeter covers 80 km2 (8000 hectares) of land, mostly in Kolhabi Municipality, and partially in Gadhimai Municipality, Haraiya V.D.C., Kakadi V.D.C., Karaiya V.D.C. and Sapahi V.D.C. of Bara District, Madhesh Pradesh, Nepal.
 The site borders Mahendra Highway to the north, Bakaiya River to the east and Pasaha River to the west.
 The project area is situated 27 km north of Nepal-India border as the crow flies.
 The nearest border-customs to India by the road, lies approximately 53 km at Birgunj-Raxaul line, from where Nepal Oil Corporation imports the jet fuel.

 The project area lies on a densely forested area, about 90 per cent.
 The tropical and sub tropical vegetation is mostly covered by Sal tree (Shorea robusta).
 The area is also a part of an 800 km green belt that extends from Uttarakhand, India to Rautahat District, Nepal.
 Mahabharat and Churiya range lie 23 km and 17 km respectively north of the area.

 The proposed airport lies at close quarters to the navigational fixes: PARSA, OMUPA, BIRGA and GAURA, that currently provide entry waypoints to Nepal via air.
 Nijgadh would also be connected from the proposed air-route 'Himalaya-2', which begins from Sudurpashchim in the west of Nepal and exits from the east, continuing towards Kunming, China following the airspace of India and Myanmar.